itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 Hopefully the naming rule has been created by the API call.
 We need to validate that this has occurred.

+If the rule is present, then we can skip to **Architecture Validation - Service Flow**

+If the Rule has not been created, then we will need to follow these steps.

 Go to **"Settings>Processes and Containers>Process group naming"**

 <img src="../../assets/images/lab_1_gettoprocessgroup.png" width="500"/>